GOMC-WSU/py-MCMD/README.md

 		The relative path to the directory where the GOMC file binaries are located.
 		This should be in the required_data/bin directory.
 		Alternatively, a sybolic link to GOMC file binaries file binary could be there.
-		NOTE: THIS WAS ONLY TESTED ON GOMC DEVELOPMENT AFTER VERSION 2.70, SO IT MAY NOT WORK ON OTHER GOMC VERSIONS WITHOUT SOME CODE MODIFICATION.
+		NOTE: THIS WAS ONLY TESTED ON THE GOMC DEVELOPMENT AFTER VERSION 2.70, SO IT MAY NOT WORK ON OTHER GOMC VERSIONS WITHOUT SOME CODE MODIFICATION, AND	SOME ADDITIONAL FUNCTIJONALLITY IS NOT IN PREVIOUS GOMC VERSIONS.
 		Example: "required_data/bin"

-- (2) If you have previous  "NAMD" and  "GOMC" folders in this directory deleted them, so you do not have mixed data in the simulation folders.
+- (2) If you have previous  "NAMD" and  "GOMC" folders in this directory deleted them, so you do not have mixed data in the simulation folders, unless this is desired.
 If they are not deleted the new data will overwrite the old data.